KiranEarle/wynn-tech-task/README.md

 ### Test

-Using Jest and React Testing Library write unit tests.
+Using Jest and React Testing Library write for unit tests.

 # Endpoints